-Public transit operators must certify they have a safety plan in place meeting the requirements of the FTA Final Rule and set safety performance targets by December 31, 2020.
-Transit operators report past performance along with setting targets for future goals.
-All transit agencies incorporated Vision Zero with respect to fatalities in their targets.
-The Public Transportation Agency Safety Plan (PTASP) must be updated and certified by the transit agencies annually.
-As the Metropolitan Planning Organization (MPO), H-GAC is required to set initial regional transit safety targets by June 30, 2021.
-FTA suggests that MPOs identify one regionwide target for each of the seven measures by transit mode.
-The goal is to enable the MPO to assess progress towards region-wide attainment of transit safety and a State of Good Repair and better determine how funding decisions support regional targets.
+Transit operators must certify they have a safety plan in place meeting the requirements of the FTA Final Rule and set safety performance targets by December 31, 2020.
+The plan must be updated and certified by the transit agency annually.
+As the Metropolitan Planning Organization (MPO), H-GAC is required to set an initial transit safety target by June 20, 2021.
+FTA suggests that MPOs identify one region-wide target for each of the four asset types for all transit providers.
+The goal is to enable the MPO to assess progress towards region-wide attainment of transit State of Good Repair and better determine how funding decisions support regional targets.
 In addition, the FTA Final Rule establishes new requirements for MPOs to coordinate with transit providers, set performance targets, and integrate those performance targets and performance plans into their planning documents.